 The women who led this project successfully delivered a portal that simplified market segmentation for BITSAA, helping it retrieve relevant data and connect to donors when required.
 All internal and external stakeholders appreciated our team’s support.

-CriticalRiver also feels privileged to work for companies where women are active in technology-based domains.
-One of these clients was Cypress Semiconductors Corporation which had Ann Minooka as its VP for Marketing and Communications.
-She appreciated our expedited deployment of Pardot, a Salesforce SaaS tool used in targeted email campaigns, streamlined lead management, and marketing automation.
-She is currently serving as the CMO of Ampere, a California-based semiconductor manufacturer.
+CriticalRiver also feels privileged to work with organizations where women play key roles in technology-driven domains.
+One such client was Cypress Semiconductor Corporation, where Ann Minooka served as Vice President of Marketing and Communications.
+She appreciated CriticalRiver’s expedited deployment of Pardot, a Salesforce SaaS tool used for targeted email campaigns, streamlined lead management, and marketing automation.
+Ann Minooka is currently the Chief Marketing Officer at Ampere, a California-based semiconductor manufacturer.

-CriticalRiver is also proud to partner with Meghna Sharma, Director of GTM Applications at View Inc. A Salesforce consultant with 17 years of CRM experience, Sharma leads cross-functional teams to deliver customer-centric projects that align business goals with IT solutions.
-She is recognized for addressing complex problems at work and has always pushed her co-workers to deliver truly impactful outcomes.
-As a woman leader in tech space, Sharma has expertise in designing and deploying cloud solutions for sales, marketing, and support teams to achieve productivity and operational excellence.
-While she believes that digitally enabled organizations have taken measures to drive diversity & inclusion, industries can still do more to eliminate pay gaps and build leadership with women in tech roles.
+CriticalRiver is also proud to partner with Meghna Sharma, Director of GTM Applications at View Inc. A Salesforce consultant with 17 years of CRM experience, Sharma leads cross-functional teams to deliver customer-centric projects that align business objectives with IT solutions.
+She is widely recognized for solving complex challenges and motivating teams to deliver impactful outcomes.
+As a woman leader in the tech space, she brings deep expertise in designing and deploying cloud solutions for sales, marketing, and support teams to drive productivity and operational excellence.
+While she acknowledges that digitally enabled organizations have taken steps toward diversity and inclusion, she also believes industries can do more to close pay gaps and strengthen women’s leadership in technology roles.

 Businesses across industries are pursuing digital transformation to improve customer experience, increase business productivity, agility, and revenue, reduce costs, and strengthen compliance.
 Hiring and retaining a talented workforce is the need of the hour.
 And as women continue to display their strengths in STEM domains and thrive in their chosen tech-rich careers, more companies must and are coming forward to support them in such journeys.